shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/6-troubleshoot-issue-with-load-balancer.md

 The web team thinks that the internet traffic isn't being distributed equally between all the webservers.

-In this lab, you'll use what you've learned to go through steps to troubleshoot the performance issues with your organizations website.
+In this lab, you'll use what you've learned to go through steps to troubleshoot the performance issues with your organization's website.

 ## Task 1: Check that the issue still exists